zmadscientist/OjitoDiscoveries/README.md

     <img src="images/Burro_PossibleTooth.png" title="3D Burro - Possible Tooth" width="300">
 </a>

 Burro mesa - here is a possible tooth in situ.
 Zoom in, and translate the image downward - look for white bone or tooth near top of boulder.

+Across from Burro mesa maybe 20 yards on the western slope of a short cliffy, rocky slope.
+A white clast that is fossiliferous, but not boney.
+We think it may be a tooth - possibly allosaurus.

 ## Burro mesa - Allosaurus Scapula